Saxon Sharbino: Career

 Sharbino started acting at nine years old.
-Her first significant role was in the 2012 TV movie Rogue opposite Angela Bassett.
+Her first significant role was in the 2012 TV movie Rogue opposite Angela Bassett directed by Brett Ratner.

 In 2013, Sharbino worked with Kiefer Sutherland in the TV series Touch.
-She did not have to audition for the role of Amelia Robbins; the producers simply placed her in the role because she had been previously booked for a Fox pilot that didn't get picked up.
-She and her family moved to Los Angeles, California for the role and to advance her career.
+She did not have to audition for the role of Amelia Robbins; the producers gave her a direct offer for the role because she had been previously booked as the lead for a Fox pilot She and her family moved to Los Angeles, California for the role and to advance her career.
 Also in 2013, Sharbino starred with William H. Macy and Amanda Peet in Trust Me as Lydia.
 Sharbino stated that she learned a lot from director and star Clark Gregg, and the relationship that Macy and his wife Felicity Huffman had inspired her to take a more proactive role in Hollywood.
-Sharbino stated that she took the role of a young starlet who is manipulated by her father and sexually abused by a talent agent because she wanted to show young actors that Hollywood is not always safe, and that they need to be aware that they are particularly vulnerable in that environment.
+Sharbino stated that she took the role of a young starlet who is manipulated by her father and sexually abused by a talent agent because she was drawn to the depth of the character.

 In 2015, Sharbino played the teenage daughter Kendra in Poltergeist, a remake of the 1982 horror classic.

-In 2016, Sharbino played Simone in the Netflix series Love, and filmed the horror film Bedeviled.
+In 2016, Sharbino played Simone in the Netflix series Love,.

-In 2017, Sharbino was in the Hulu action horror series Freakish.
+In 2017, Sharbino was a series regular in the Hulu action horror series Freakish.
 Sharbino stated that she was drawn to the role of Anka, a manipulative "mean girl" with a soft side.

+In 2017, Sharbino guest-starred as Savannah Ross in the Mood episode of Law & Order: Special Victims Unit.